Towards Modern Card Games with Large-Scale Action Spaces Through Action Representation: Experiment

 \subsection{Sample Efficiency}

 We select six teams that are popular at different levels in the global rank.
-We train a model for each team using 3 methods: our method, the Douzero method, and the Douzero+pooling method.
+A detailed description of these teams can be found in Appendix \ref{app:axie}.
+We train a model for each team using 3 methods: our method, the DouZero method, and the DouZero+pooling method.
 Thus, we trained 18 models in total.
 To make a fair comparison, we stop the training after $1\times 10^7$ steps for all these models.

 Figure \ref{frame} shows the evolution of average returns during training in the first $1\times 10^5$ steps.
 It can be seen that, on most of the teams, the models from our method have the highest average return among the three by trained with the same amount of samples.
 This indicates that our method can quickly produce high-quality models due to high sample efficiency.